 The first line of beachfront tower blocks on the coast went up decades ago.
 The developers then began constructing villas on the hills further inland.

 That is, until the demand and their credit ran out last year.

 And the crisis in the sector is far from reaching its lowest point.
 At the end of 2008, Spain had 997,000 empty properties, half of them on the Mediterranean coast.

 A study published in June by the BBVA bank said this had risen to 1.2 million, in a country of 46 million, and had yet to reach its peak.

-It forecast house prices in Spain, Europe's fifth-largest economy, will fall by nearly 30 percent between 2008 and 2011 before they start to recover from the collapse of the decade-long property boom in 2008.
+It forecast house prices in Spain, Europe's fifth-largest economy, will fall by nearly 30 percent between 2008 and 2011 before they start to recover from the collapse last year of the decade-long property boom.

 "Customers are not buying, believing that prices have not yet hit bottom, which prolongs the crisis," said Ramon Martin of the Grupo Masa real estate firm in the town of Santa Pola.

-Some promoters, who have borrowed from banks, are selling off cheaply, he said.
+Some promoters, having borrowed from banks, are selling off cheaply, he said.
 "They don't make any profit, they just stop paying interest."

 Others have gone bust.